 It’s that time of year, folks.
 That’s right...Girl Scout Cookie season is here!

-I had the pleasure a few months ago to attend a talk during the IECA Fall Conference given by Lidia Soto-Harmon, CEO of the Girl Scout Council of the Nation’s Capital, the largest council in the United States.
+I had the pleasure some time ago to attend a talk during a conference given by Lidia Soto-Harmon, CEO of the Girl Scout Council of the Nation’s Capital, the largest council in the United States.
 After listening to her inspiring talk about the effect Girl Scouts has had in creating young entrepreneurs with their cookie sales, it dawned on me: buying/selling Girl Scout cookies and choosing a college are like Siamese processes separated at birth.
 Twinsies.
 Samesies.
 You get the picture.
 The number of parallels between these two is uncanny.
 Here’s what I mean:

 1. Their marketing approach has evolved and is now focused on finding the "right" consumers.

 Like Girl Scout cookies sales, the way colleges get in front of their consumer has evolved significantly over the past decade.
 Mailings and phone calls, just like door to door cookie sales, have become less of the norm.
 The marketing approach has become more innovative and focused on the consumer.
 Instead of spending time and resources trying to garner interest from every subset of students, colleges now use data to find students who fit their profile.
 The Girl Scouts have this figured out, too.
 They’ve discovered that instead of blanketing neighborhoods and knocking on doors, they can set up shop outside the local grocery store and hit their target market: hungry people.
 Even more, you can actually punch in your zip code in the “Find Cookies” tool on their website to find the closest cookie booth to you.
 Amazing.

 2. The best fit depends on individual interests & preferences.